xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdoxygenfileoptiontype/values.md

+Collection of value strings associated with this configuration option.

 ## Signature

 ```typescript
 values: string[] | undefined;
 ```

+## Remarks

+Optional array containing value elements found within the option structure.
+Each value represents a specific setting or parameter for the configuration option.
+The array supports zero to many values as per the XML schema, allowing for both single and multi-value configuration settings.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>